-This species is represented in Britain by the subspecies dominiquei.
+This species is represented in Britain by the subspecies dominiquei (Konow, 1894).
 The antennae are subclavate (broadening in the mid to apical segments) with the basal two segments yellow.
 Body extensively marked with yellow.
 The wings are yellowish with yellow stigma and venation.
 In females the abdomen has yellow on the lateral apical margins on the basal tergites, with those marks becoming complete bands on tergites five and six.
 The apical tergites are mostly yellow.
 In males, tergites three to six are marked right across with red and all apical tergites mostly yellow.

 Tenthredo baetica larvae feed on wild brassicas.

 Size: 10 - 12mm

 Plant associations: Brassica oleracea, Brassica nigra, Sinapis alba, Sinapis arvensis and Raphanus raphanistrum (wild cabbages, mustards and radishes)